Watch all RedisConf 2021 sessions on demand

 Another way of working with time series is to use the lexicographic properties of sorted sets to store the timestamp and values.
 If you haven’t read the section about lexicographical encoding, now would be a good time.

 Effectively, in this method we’re storing everything at the same score (usually 0) and encoding first the timestamp then the value as the member.
 Take this example:

 (as always you can represent the timestamp with a higher radix to save a few bytes)

 While this doesn’t rely on added uniqueness to prevent duplicates, it has a different shortcoming: multiple items during the same millisecond with the same value won’t be recorded.
-This may or may not be an issue for your use-case, in practice millisecond resolution provides sufficient for most situations.
+This may or may not be an issue for your use case, in practice millisecond resolution proves sufficient for most situations.

 To get a range of values out of this type of time series model, you’ll use the ZRANGEBYLEX command.
 Let’s say we want to get the temperatures after timestamp 1511533200001:

 > ZRANGEBYLEX lex-temperature (1511533200001 + 1) "1511533205001:21" 2) "1511533206001:22" 3) "1511533207001:21"

 The second argument is prefixed with an open parenthesis to denote that it’s exclusive of the actual value (inclusive is denoted with an open square bracket).
 In practice, the above format makes inclusive and exclusive irrelevant since the timestamp will always be followed by additional data.
 The third argument (+) indicates that we want no upper bound.

 Let’s look at a counter-intuitive gotcha.
 Take this code where we try to get data between 1511533200001 and 1511533207001, inclusive: